 Do you think you’re missed at your old job?
 If not, you should think again.
-Knowing how much you mattered may provide a much needed boost in self confidence – and all in time for the New Year!
+Knowing how much you mattered may provide a much needed boost in self confidence.

 65% of targets of workplace bullying will lose their job.
 And whether you transferred to escape, were fired unjustly, or took a stand and walked away from the abuse, those of us left reeling in the aftermath often feel defeated.
 Our confidence suffers as we struggle to separate our prior beliefs about ourselves from our devastating outcome.
 We often find ourselves wondering,